tenchi-security/zanshin-cli/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creates a new API key for the current logged user, API Keys can be used to interact with the zanshin api directly on behalf of that user.
+Creates a new API key for the current logged user, API Keys can be used to interact with the zanshin api directly a behalf of that user.

 **Usage**: